Throat Cancer Treatment in India

 Treatment for Throat Cancer in India

-he treatment for throat cancer depends upon the extent and seriousness of the disease.
+The treatment for throat cancer depends upon the extent and seriousness of the disease.
 Treatment strives to preserve the patient's ability to eat, speak, and live a normal healthy life.
 Treatment plans for throat cancers usually include one or more of the following techniques: surgery, radiation therapy, chemotherapy, proton therapy, targeted therapies.

 Surgery - There are many types of surgery for throat cancer, including minimally invasive, transoral laser microsurgery, endoscopic, laser, robotic, and tumor excision surgery, like supracricoid partial laryngectomy to allow more normal function in swallowing and speech without a stoma (a surgically opening in the neck that allows breathing).
+At our centre located in Gurgaon India Dr Kaushal Yadav and Dr Priyanjana Sharma are expert in operating upon patient with throat cancer.

 Chemotherapy - These are drugs used to shrink tumors and/or kill cancer cells after surgery and/or radiation treatment.
 Chemotherapy is often used in combination with other therapies.